tundish/blue_monday_78/bluemonday78/justin_19780116_fired/sorrows.rst

 [BARMAN]_

-    Much business in Ramsgate in the Winter?
+    Much business in Ramsgate over the Winter?

 [DRINKER_2]_